rudynotfound-wyz/rudynotfound-wyz/README.md

 # Hi there! 👋 I'm Rudy!
-"The real fun is when you have full freedom and no restriction over memory unlike Rust, It's more fun than having to have a restriction, it will teach you what you dont have to do unlike Rust spoon feeding you"
+"The real fun begins when you have full freedom over memory—no restrictions like Rust.
+It’s more fun to learn what not to do than be spoon-fed safety." ~ Rudy
-                                                                                                                                                                ~ Rudy